AmyHilaire/otequip-info/source/posts/2015-12-09-mobileshowercommodes.html.markdown

 Imagine how the user is likely to change over the next few years, and go back over all the questions above considering the possible changes.
 Will your original prescription still be valid?
-I look at getting adjustable features to manage predicatable changes, such as growth in children.
+I look at getting adjustable features to manage predictable changes, such as growth in children.
 With children, we plan for them to become more independent over time.
 For someone with a progressive condition, the ideal shower commode will be easily modified in future with more support, a higher pressure care seat, or other features they may benefit from.